osmbe/website/_drafts/2019-01-15-en-motm-Guirec_Halflants.md

 Once the main tracks and streams were traced, I started to look at the houses and buildings but that is more like mapping in Belgium or Europe.

 ## How do you map ?
 That depends a bit on the "project".
-In case of a systematic job, it is usually based on a map of type PICC or satelite photos  in case no .. is available such as in the Nicaraguan woods.
+In case of a systematic job, it is usually based on a map of type PICC or satelite photos  in case no basemap is available such as in the Nicaraguan woods.
 Sometimes, I notice a missing detail on my GPS, that can be a missing speed lit, or building; I make a note (or try to remember) to fix it when I am back home.

 ## How do you do surveys ?